get vpn ipsec tunnel summary

 name=to10.189.0.182 ver=1 serial=2 10.189.0.31:0->10.189.0.182:0

 proxyid=to10.189.0.182 proto=0 sa=0 ref=1 serial=4

-a) sa=0 indicates there is mismatch between selectors or no traffic is being initiated
+a) sa=0 indicates there is a mismatch between selectors or no traffic is being initiated.

 Lastly, there might be cases where the encryption and hashing algorithms in Phase 2 are mismatching as well.

-In order to identify these kind of errors, run IKE debugging as it was descripted above.
+In order to identify this kind of error, run IKE debugging as it was described above.